prosciutto wrapped asparagus bundles on a plate garnished with fresh grated parmesan cheese

 HOW LONG DOES PROSCIUTTO WRAPPED ASPARAGUS LAST IN THE FRIDGE?

 Prosciutto wrapped asparagus is best enjoyed fresh, but if you have leftovers, you can store them in an airtight container and keep them in the fridge for 1-2 days.
-To reheat, simply do so in a 350° oven, air fryer or toaster oven to help restore some of the crispiness of the prosciutto.
+To reheat, simply do so in a 350°F oven, air fryer or toaster oven to help restore some of the crispiness of the prosciutto.

 prosciutto wrapped asparagus bundles on a plate